descriptions refer to firmware v0.95e and later

 Since the code space on the STorM32 controller is very limited (currently only 128 bytes in total are available for the on-board scripts), and especially because of performance reasons the scripts are stored in the controller as binary pseudo code.

 The workflow is thus such: The scripts written in the STorM32 on-board scripting language are translated into the pseudo code with a home-brewed compiler, which is integrated into the GUI.
-The pseudo code is then stored into the STorM32 controller board with a.
-The pseudo code is permanently executed online by the STorM32 controller using an internal pseudo-code processor.
+The pseudo code is then stored into the STorM32 controller board with a [Write].
+The pseudo code is permanently executed online by the STorM32 controller using an internal pseudo code processor.

-For understanding the internal working one should realize that the STorM32 controller code is essentially an endless loop, which is triggered and repeated every 1.5 ms. This is called a cycle.
-Two situations can hence occur in the execution of the pseudo code, namely - first - that the next pseudo command should be executed in the same cycle as the previous one, or - second - be postponed and executed in the next cycle.
+For understanding the internal working one should realize, that the controller code is essentially an endless loop, which is triggered and repeated every 1.5 ms (at least in the case of the STorM32).
+This shall be called a cycle.
+Two situations can hence occur in the execution of the pseudo code, namely that the next pseudo command should be executed in the same cycle as the previous one, or be postponed and executed in the next cycle.
 Generally, the function commands are of the first kind, while for the control flow commands it depends.

 In total four scripts, named Script1 to Script4, can be run simultaneously and independently.
-For each script, two fields are available in thetab, e.g. for Script1 these are:
+For each script, two fields are available in the [Scripts] tab, e.g. for Script1 these are:

-The first parameter field allows us to select the input channel, to which the script should "listen", i.e., which input value is used in the script for e.g. triggering one of the up to five cases (see below).
+The first parameter field allows to select the input channel, to which the script should "listen", i.e., which input value is used in the script for e.g. triggering one of the up to four cases (see below).

 The second parameter field holds the code.
-It can be edited via thebutton.
+It can be edited via the [Edit Script1] button.
 It opens the script editor window, which allows you to write, load and save code.
-Its syntactic correctness may be checked by doing a .
-For accepting the code use .
+It syntactic correctness may be checked by doing a [Compile].
+For accepting the code use [Accept and Edit].

-Script1 is the master script in the sense that it allows us to modify the, , and parameters and hence to affect the behavior of the other scripts, while the other three scripts cannot modify any of script control parameters.
+Script1 is the master script in the sense that it allows us to modify the Script2 Control, Script3 Control, and Script4 Control parameters and hence to affect the behavior of the other scripts, while the other scripts can't modify any of script control parameters.

 The on-board scripting language has a relatively rich set of commands, which allows us to modify the controller behavior in reaction to inputs, as well as to control the camera for motion control.